Girls Should Train So Boys Abstain…From Hitting

 When tensions rise in the general population, and they have risen due to the rate of unemployment and lack of income in the home, men tend to take it out on their women.
 It’s not always men pounding on women, of course but that does tend to be the general rule.

-I was a love struck 20 something year old, fresh out of college living in the East Village and happened to meet, what I thought was, ‘the love of my life.’
+I was a love-struck twenty-something-year old, fresh out of college, living in the East Village and happened to meet, what I thought was, ‘the love of my life.’

 I was captivated.
 It was a rapid romance.
 We were living together within a short time.
 I had a big apartment with little furniture.
 He had nice furniture and his apartment was uptown and cost a lot more.
 His brooding, eccentric screenwriting methods became the theme for our apartment and his mood was always suspicious and controlling when it came to visitors or friends calling on the phone.

 Very charming when in company, he became angry and hostile when they would leave often accusing me of inappropriate ‘whatevers’ toward men.
 Being head-over heels in love with the guy didn’t seem to impress him.